Mary Jo Bang

 image of book cover

-Mary Jo Bang is a nationally recognized author of seven books of poems.
+Mary Jo Bang is a nationally recognized author of nine books of poems.
 She has been the recipient of a Hodder Fellowship from Princeton University, a grant from the Guggenheim Foundation, and a Berlin Prize fellowship at the American Academy in Berlin.

 Writing Excerpt